School Update Center

 Lake Lure Classical Academy values the health and wellness of students, employees, families, and our broader community.
 Our Leadership Team carefully monitors news and information regarding the 2019 novel coronavirus (2019-nCov), as well as confirmed cases of related illness both nationally and internationally.

 In connection with state mandates, the school campus remains closed to the general public.
 The school reopened on Aug.
 17th with a hybrid model of instruction - some on-site instruction with restrictions and some remote learning under our new Virtual Academy.
+All elementary students were allowed back on campus full time in October 2020.

 LLCA will continue to follow guidance from the North Carolina Department of Health and Human Services, and from local public health officials in order to reduce or prevent the spread of this and other illnesses, including the common cold and influenza, within the school environment.